-As mentioned previously, if you’re choosing to have a legal wedding in Bali, make sure you have all documentation prepared ahead of time.
+As mentioned, if you choose to have a legal wedding in Bali, ensure you have all documentation prepared ahead of time.
 In addition, plan for extra travel time and costs in case you need to fly to the embassy in Jakarta or if things are delayed.
 Make extra copies of everything and keep track of your original documents.

-An important note about beach weddings in Bali is that all beaches are legal considered public property.
-This means that it will be difficult to ensure that your wedding is a private affair if you do choose to have it directly on the beachfront.
-Many venues and restaurants get around this by holding weddings on their own property overlooking the beach, or up on a cliff with the sea as a backdrop.
+An important note about beach weddings in Bali is that all beaches are legally considered public property.
+This means that it will be difficult to ensure your wedding is private if you choose to have it directly on the beachfront.
+Many venues and restaurants get around this by holding weddings on their own property overlooking the beach or upon a cliff with the sea as a backdrop.
 This applies whether you are planning the wedding yourself or if you have done so through a resort.

 Bali Wedding Venue ideas:

-There are so many extravagant and dream-like places to have your special day, it can be overwhelming to decide.
-While this is a great task to hand-over to your wedding planner, it can be helpful to provide them with some general ideas of the scenery you are interested in.
-As noted above, catholic weddings will need to be held in a Catholic chapel, unless you are simply enjoying a commitment ceremony as opposed to a legal wedding.
+There are so many extravagant and dream-like places to have your special day it can be overwhelming to decide.
+While this is a great task to hand over to your wedding planner, providing them with some general ideas of the scenery you are interested in can be helpful.
+As noted above, catholic weddings will need to be held in a Catholic chapel unless you are simply enjoying a commitment ceremony as opposed to a legal wedding.

 To get the thinking juices going, here are some possible venue ideas to play with:

--In a restaurant that overlooks the sea, which can double as reception area
+- In a restaurant that overlooks the sea, which can double as a reception area

-If you still aren’t sure where to start, what better way than to take a little trip to Bali to check out some locations yourself.
-Grab your honey and book into a Canggu Villa or Seminyak villa and get to know the beautiful land where you will soon be reading your vows.
+If you still aren’t sure where to start, what better way than to take a little trip to Bali to check out some locations yourself?